Fuel Assistance

 Deliverable fuels, such as:

-• oil
+– oil

-• kerosene
+– kerosene

-• propane
+– propane

-• coal
+– coal

-• wood
+– wood

-• pellets
+– pellets

-• biobricks
+– biobricks

 Utilities, such as:

-• natural gas
+– natural gas

-• electricity
+– electricity

 We may even be able to assist with:

-• heat included in rent
+– heat included in rent

-3. At least one person in your household is a citizen, legal resident, or has qualified alien status.
+At least one person in your household is a citizen, legal resident, or has qualified alien status.

-Heating Emergencies
+Heating emergencies

-We may be able to assist you if you have a heating emergency.
 You may have a heating emergency if…

-• You have delivered heating fuel as your primary heat source (oil, propane/LPG, kerosene, wood, pellets, and coal), and you are out of fuel, within 3 days of running out of fuel, or have 1/8th tank of oil/20% tank propane/LPG.
+You have delivered heating fuel as your primary heat source (oil, propane/LPG, kerosene, wood, pellets, and coal), and you are out of fuel, within 3 days of running out of fuel, or have 1/8th tank of oil/20% tank propane/LPG.

-• You have electric or natural gas heat, and you receive a shut-off notice.
+You have electric or natural gas heat, and you receive a shut-off notice.

-• You have an electric account that turns on your primary heat, and you have received a shut-off notice.
+You have an electric account that turns on your primary heat, and you have received a shut-off notice.

-• You have your heat included in the rent, and you are being evicted within 3 days.
+You have your heat included in the rent, and you are being evicted within 3 days.

-• Your heating system no longer works, or is too dangerous to use.
+Your heating system no longer works, or is too dangerous to use.

-If you tell us you are in a Fuel Emergency as defined above, and you have submitted your 2025 Fuel Assistance application, we will reach out to you within 24 hours.
 If we need additional documents or information, we’ll reach out to you during the processing of your application.
-Please note it may take up to 3 business days for us to review your emergency application.
+Please note it may take up to one day for us to review your emergency application.

 Please note: if you are approved as a deliverable or utility heat emergency, Fuel Assistance will reach out to your vendor to authorize a delivery or try to rectify a termination notice.
 Please only use the Emergency process if you are experiencing a heat emergency.

-To report a no fuel or heating emergency between November 1 and April 30: please call us at 413 774 2310 and report the nature of your emergency.
+Please call us at 413 774 2310 and report the nature of your emergency.
 Please leave a detailed message if there is no answer.
 If you would like to email us at fuelassistance@communityaction.us, please include either your name or your application number (not both) and write “Emergency” or “Priority” in the subject line.

 To safeguard your personal information, please do not use email to send confidential information or documentation (like a Social Security Number or banking statements) to Community Action Pioneer Valley.

-This is based on the size of the entire household (everyone who benefits from the heat):
+This is based on the size of the entire household (everyone who benefits from the heat).

 When and where can I apply?

-You can apply anytime between October 1 and April 30 in person, on the phone or online.
+You can apply anytime between October 1st and April 30th in person, on the phone or online.

-If you have applied in the last few years, we will automatically send you a recertification application between September and December.
+We will automatically send you a recertification application between September and December.
 Please complete any updates to your information, sign the back, and mail it to us.

 We have provided a list of many of the forms you may need for your application in the Forms, Documents & Downloads section of this page.